monome/docs/docs/modular/ansible/index.md

-KR.L.LEN x y z  set length to z for track x parameter y KR.L.LEN x y    return loop length of track x parameter y KR.RES x y      set position to loop start for track x parameter y
+KR.L.LEN x y z  set length to z for track x parameter y KR.L.LEN x y    return loop length of track x parameter y KR.RES x y      set position to loop start for track x parameter y KR.CV x         current CV value of output x
+KR.MUTE x y     set the mute of track x to y (where y=1 is muted, y=0 is not.) if x is 0, set all				mutes to state y KR.TMUTE x      toggle mute for Kria track x, where x is 1-4.
+If x is 0, toggle all.
+			   toggle will _invert current state_.
+KR.CLK x        send to clock track x (or to all tracks if x==0) IF track is enabled to be clocked				 by Teletype (see above)
 ```

 ### Meadowphysics